csev/dj4e/assn/dj4e_ads1.md

 --------------------------------------------

-**Important**: During Fall 2023 the course is making a transition from Django 4.0 to 4.2.
+**Important**: During Fall 2023 the course is making a transition from Django 4.0 to 4.2 and from Bootstrap 3 to Bootstrap 5.
 Depending on when you started, you might be using Django 4.0 or 4.2 at this point in the course.

 There is no need to switch Django versions in the middle of the course - all we need to do is make sure the provided sample code you are using corresponds to the Django version you are using.